Annabelle Selldorf: Neue Galerie

-The Neau Galerie is an art museum dedicated to late nineteenth and early twentieth century Austrian and German art (furniture, paintings, sculpture, etc.) located within a historic Beaux-Arts mansion completed in 1914 on Manhattan's Upper East Side.
+The Neue Galerie is an art museum dedicated to late nineteenth and early twentieth century Austrian and German art (furniture, paintings, sculpture, etc.) located within a historic Beaux-Arts mansion completed in 1914 on Manhattan's Upper East Side.
 Selldorf Architects were brought in to restore and renovate the small space after years of wear and tear had led to disrepair.
-While many of Annabelle Seldorf's gallery and museum designs take after the modern ‘white box’ model of exhibition spaces, the Neau Galerie's historic charm was highlighted.
+While many of Annabelle Seldorf's gallery and museum designs take after the modernist tradition, the Neau Galerie's historic charm was highlighted.

 Sellfdorf infused the comforts of modernity into the space while at the same time revitalizing much of the museum's Beaux-Arts details.
 For example, ramps were added to the exterior of the building, and the interior received an elevator in order to make the museum accessible to a greater number of visitors.
 The second floor required a number of renovations to the plaster walls, but the museum was also revamped through the inclusion of a coat rack, cafe, and bookstore, and more.